pull-fiction/make-crops-not-war/index.md

 <iframe class="plot_img" src="assets/plots/potatoes.jpg"></iframe>

 In a unique way, war has revitalized an initially weak sector at the expense of others in Lebanon.
 This is not to say that wars are desirable in any way.
-It just served to show one example of how wars can impact the agriculture sector.
+It just served to show one example of how wars can impact the agricultural sector.
 We might indeed conclude that in the overall Lebanese economy, agriculture was **not exploited at its best**.
 Unveiling this link and revealing the full potential of lebanese agriculture could turn into an **insightful result** for the government: it could show an effective strategy for a general economic development.

 Secondly, although our analysis is not general, it helped to shown that along with deaths and destructions, war can also bring major changes in **people's everyday life**.
 It can not only invade your country, but also, and more remarkably, your personal sphere, causing you to take decisions you wouldn't have taken otherwise.
 In Lebanon case, it has also caused people **orienting their eating habits** towards a differnt, more basic diet.

 ## References